MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`configurationType`** - **Configuration type**<br>
 `string`.
 Optional.
 Use when `useConfigurationFile = true`.
 Allowed values: `configuration` (File path), `inline` (Inline configuration).
 Default value: `configuration`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the type of Kubernetes configuration for `kubectl` command.
+Specifies the type of Kubernetes configuration for the `kubectl` command.
 It can be a file path or an inline script.
 <!-- :::editable-content-end::: -->
 <br>